 Canning meat is so easy, I wish I had started years ago.
 My husband and sons butcher our deer with me, helping as a wrapper and canner.
 But you can also do this with deer you’ve taken to the butcher.

-Canning Venison Ground: Extended, Step-By-Step Directions
+Canning Venison Ground: Extended, Step-by-Step

 We have the supplies and equipment to grind and can our own deer meat.